Prepare for your M&S interview with these example questions

 - When have you implemented a change?

-Marks & Spencer advises candidates to think about times when they developed teamworking, problem solving and communication skills, as well as business (commercial) awareness.
+Marks & Spencer has previously advised candidates to think about times when they developed teamwork, problem-solving and communication skills, as well as business (commercial) awareness.
 Expect questions on how you used these skills in your academic life, your extracurricular activities and your work experience/part-time jobs.

 Sample answers to the Marks & Spencer interview questions